k2-fsa/icefall/docs/source/model-export/export-ncnn.rst

 | joiner_jit_trace-pnnx.ncnn.bin   | 1.5 MB     |
 +----------------------------------+------------+

-You can see that the file size of the models after converting is about one half of the models before converting:
+You can see that the file sizes of the models after conversion are about one half of the models before conversion:

   - encoder: 283 MB vs 142 MB
   - decoder: 1010 KB vs 503 KB